 "Stenning Johnson" is written along the hoist with a dip pen.
 This would indicate the name of a former owner.
 A man of the cloth by this name, born in Chichester in 1818, served the Church of England as priest vicar in Chichester Cathedral, then afterwards as incumbent at West Itchenor (1847-1883).
 The latter was a ship building port during the Napoleanic Wars (1803-1815).

 Presuming that the name on the and this particular priest belong to one-another, it seems likely that the flag was passed down, gifted, or presented to him for safekeeping.
 It's hoist is typical of naval flags and maritime use may have well been its purpose.
-Whatever the case may be, the flag is extraordinarily early among its counterparts and one of the two oldest examples that I have ever encountered.
+Whatever the case may be, the flag is extraordinarily early among its counterparts and one of the three oldest examples that I have ever encountered.

 Some interesting facts about British flags:

 No law has ever been passed to make the Union jack the national flag of the United Kingdom.
 Instead it has become so through precedent.
 Its first recorded recognition as a national flag came in 1908, when it was stated in Parliament that "the Union Jack should be regarded as the National flag".
 A more categorical statement was made by the Home Secretary, Sir John Gilmour, in 1933 when he stated that "the Union Jack is the National Flag".
 It is still officially a flag of the monarch, however, rather than the country.